WilhenAlbertoHM/cs460student/README.md

-# cs460student
+# CS460 Projects
-CS460.org at UMass Boston
+You can find a collection of projects from CS460.org at UMass Boston.